tus/tus-resumable-upload-protocol/protocol.md

 Server supports this extension it MUST add `concatenation` to the `Tus-Extension` header.

-A partial upload is an upload which represents a chunk of a file.
-It is constructed by including the `Upload-Concat: partial` header when creating a new resource using the [Creation](#creation) extension.
-Multiple partial uploads are concatenated into a final upload in a specific order.
+A partial upload represents a chunk of a file.
+It is constructed by including the `Upload-Concat: partial` header while creating a new resource using the [Creation](#creation) extension.
+Multiple partial uploads are concatenated into a final upload in the specified order.
 The Server SHOULD NOT process these partial uploads until they are concatenated to form a final upload.
 The length of the final resource MUST be the sum of the length of all partial resources.
-A final upload is considered finished if all of its partial uploads are finished.

 In order to create a new final upload the Client MUST add the `Upload-Concat` header to the upload creation request.
-The value is the string `final` followed by a semicolon and a space-separated list of the partial upload URLs that need to be concatenated.
+The value MUST be `final` followed by a semicolon and a space-separated list of the partial upload URLs that need to be concatenated.
 The partial uploads MUST be concatenated as per the order specified in the list.
 This concatenation request SHOULD happen when all of the corresponding partial uploads are finished.

+The Client may send final concatenation request while partial uploads are still in progress.
+This feature MUST be explicitly announced by the Server by adding `concatenation-unfinished` to the `Tus-Extension` header.

 When creating a new final upload the partial uploads' metadata SHALL not be transferred to the new final upload.
 All metadata SHOULD be included in the final concatenation request using the `Upload-Metadata` header.

-The Client may send final concatenation request while partial uploads are still in progress.
-This feature MUST be explicitly announced by the Server by adding `concatenation-unfinished` to the `Tus-Extension` header.

 The Server MAY delete partial uploads after concatenation.
 They MAY however be used multiple times to form a final resource.